Freedom for Palestine

-"Freedom for Palestine" is a song by OneWorld.
-OneWorld is a collective of musicians, artists, campaign groups and charities working together to "raise awareness of the Israeli occupation of Palestine and the resulting poverty and other human rights abuses."
+"Freedom for Palestine" is a song by OneWorld, a collective of musicians, artists, campaign groups and charities working together to "raise awareness of the Israeli occupation of Palestine and the resulting poverty and other human rights abuses."
 The song, released on 3 July 2011, is a compilation number, similar to "Free Nelson Mandela" or "Feed the World".
 Its lyrics mention "catastrophes, refugees, crimes against humanity, prison camps, occupation, human rights and justice."

 Artists on the video include Maxi Jazz (Faithless), Dave Randall (Slovo/Faithless), LSK, the Durban Gospel Choir, members of the London Community Gospel Choir, Jamie Catto (1 Giant Leap) and musicians from around the world.
 Proceeds from the song go to the charity War on Want for projects in Palestine.

 The song went in at number 10 in the UK indie charts and entered the UK Singles Chart on 10 July 2011 at number 79.

 Background

 According to the project website: "Palestine is in crisis.
 Today Palestinians face daily human rights abuse and live in crushing poverty in refugee camps and under Israeli Occupation.
 In response to this injustice, a group of international musicians are releasing the song Freedom for Palestine by OneWorld."

 According to the song's official website, it is supported by War on Want, A. M. Qattan Foundation, Palestine Solidarity Campaign, Jews for Justice for Palestinians, A Just Peace for Palestine, Friends of al-Aqsa, Israeli Committee Against House Demolitions UK, Stop the War Coalition and Trust Greenbelt.